aenlemmea/nummet/README.md

     6. [ ] Gauss Seidel
     7. [ ] Taylor Series Method
 3. Algebraic Equations:
-    1. [ ] Bisection
+    1. [x] Bisection
     2. [ ] Newton-Rhapson
     3. [ ] Regula Falsi
 4. TBD

+> [!NOTE]
+> Please check `iter_zero` after using `set_first_interval`.
+Only continue if `iter_zero` is false.
+If it is true then that indicates that the first interval search was not successfuly.
+You can override this behaviour by manually specifying the first interval while defining an instance of `algeb_prob` and setting `iter_zero` to false and setting correct `[a,b]` for it.
+When you do want to use `set_first_interval`, you can ignore `iter_zero` by not providing it in the constructor and setting any random `a,b`

 > [!CAUTION]
 > DiffyQ's return value is currently not precision controlled.
 It is on TODO for now.
 The output is correct.

 Note: DiffyQ's support first order derivatives only.
-The `rk_prob` type should be used as a derived type to set a problem using `init_prob`.
+The `diffyq_prob` type should be used as a derived type to set a problem using `init_prob`.
 The `eqn_interface` provides a general interface to represent the diffyq.

 ## Running Tests